AndreyAkinshin/aakinshin.net/content/en/pages/research.md

 The goal is to provide a set of non-parametric, robust, and efficient approaches that are applicable to software performance distributions.

-Every Tuesday, I share my preliminary research notes in the form of [blog posts ({{< tag-count "statistics" >}})]({{< ref statistics >}}).
+I regularly share my preliminary research notes in the form of [blog posts ({{< tag-count "statistics" >}})]({{< ref statistics >}}).

 **Publications:**